 3.2.
 Grant Thornton has provided relevant training to all employees processing personal data.

 3.3.
 Grant Thornton may use processors to process personal data, we ensure that all our processors process personal data in accordance with our instructions, applicable law and employing all appropriate organisational and technological security measures.

 4. Lawful basis of processing

 4.1.
-Grant Thornton processes personal data to ensure performance of a contract, to comply with legal obligations, out of legitimate interest, or on the basis of data subject’s consent.
+Grant Thornton processes personal data to ensure performance of a contract (including a contract with clients - data controllers), to comply with legal obligations, out of legitimate interest, or on the basis of data subject’s consent.

 4.1.1.
 We process personal data to ensure performance of a contract is used when we have concluded a contract and the contractual aim is not achievable without processing personal data.

 4.1.3.
 We process personal data on grounds of legitimate interest to improve the quality of our services and for the purpose of business development.
-To ensure that our legitimate interest doesn’t breach data subjects’ fundamental freedoms and rights we conduct a three part test to guarantee that the processing is purposeful, required and proportional to the stated purpose.
+We ensure that our legitimate interest doesn’t breach data subjects’ fundamental freedoms and rights.

 4.1.4.
 When processing personal data with consent as lawful basis we only process specifically what data subject has consented to.
 The consent is freely given, specific and informed.
 Data subject can take back consent at any given time and as easily taken back as it was given.